chiawase/chi-astro/README.md

 - [x] fix heading anchors (they exist but are not rendered with styles)
 - [x] youtube embeds?
 - [x] better Image handling? --- using [rehype-figure-title](https://github.com/futuraprime/rehype-figure-title) for this!
+  - [ ] try to do the "click to view zoomed in" thing
 - [x] ~~also investigate the timestamps rendered... might not be showing the local time as I wanted it to go 🤔~~ nevermind